Skip to main content

 How expensive are the phone, text, and data plans?

-A cell phone for elderly users can cost anywhere from around $100 to $1,000; the full range is represented in PC Magazine’s list of best phones for seniors, which includes a flip phone priced near the low end of that range.
+A cell phone for elderly users can cost anywhere from around $100 to $1,000; the full range is represented in the National Council on Aging's list of best phones for seniors.

 Just as selecting a phone depends very much on how somebody plans to use it, so does selecting a rate plan.
 Smartphone plans for full-featured smartphones from national carriers can quickly reach prices that are intimidating; unlimited data, voice, and text plans to pair with a top-of-the-line phone will currently set you back a pretty penny.